rdkcentral/firebolt-certification-suite/cypress/fixtures/README.md

 > **Important Note**: Do not modify files directly in this directory, as they will be overwritten during each test run.
 The directory will only contain fixtures **after** the tests are executed.
 For any fixture changes, edit files inside the `sdkResources` or `commonResources` directory to update or modify fixtures for a specific SDK version or non-SDK-dependent resources, respectively.
 Any changes made directly in the `cypress/fixtures` folders will be lost during the next test execution.

-For more information about how test cases are managed, please refer to the main documentation in the [sdkResources directory](../../sdkResources/README.md) and the [commonResources directory](../../commonResources/README.md).
+For more information about how fixtures are managed, please refer to the main documentation in the [sdkResources directory](../../sdkResources/README.md) and the [commonResources directory](../../commonResources/README.md).